Christians for National Liberation: History and background

 The impetus to establish the CNL began as early as the late 1960s, with a rise of political consciousness among members of the church.
 A "significant minority" became influenced by social and ideological factors emergent all over the world.

 Within the Philippines, events such as the First Quarter Storm and the rise of national democracy galvanized Filipinos towards greater political and social action.
 Works such as Amado Guerrero's Philippine Society and Revolution provided a Marxist understanding of Philippine society.
-Outside the Philippines, the call to social action embedded in Second Vatican Council and the rise of liberation theology in Latin America served as the inspiration for members of the church to be involved in political and social issues.
+Outside the Philippines, the call to social action embedded in the Second Vatican Council and the rise of liberation theology in Latin America served as the inspiration for members of the church to be involved in political and social issues.
 The writings of Gustavo Gutiérrez and Paolo Freire were also widely known and circulated, while figures such as Camilo Torres Restrepo were popular among what was being labelled as the "Christian Left."

 Organizations such as Philippine Priests Inc. were transformed from providing retirement benefits to providing an increasingly revolutionary critique of Philippine society.
 Edicio de la Torre and Luis Jalandoni were influential in radicalizing members of the PPI, and were also influential in inspiring Christian youth organizations such as the Student Christian Movement of the Philippines.

 This culminated with the first assembly of the Christians for National Liberation on February 17, 1972, coinciding with the 100th year death anniversary of Fathers Gomez, Burgos, and Zamora.
 The assembly took place at the worship room of the Sampaloc University Center in Manila and was attended by 72 members.
 CNL declared that it was working with the Communist Party of the Philippines to "expose and oppose imperialism, feudalism, and bureaucratic capitalism" and to "arouse, mobilize and organize both the middle elements and the masses of our society for a protracted and disciplined struggle on all fronts."
 The founding assembly outlined the following major tasks for CNL members: